cosmos72/stmx/README.md

 - `TVAR` is the class implementing transactional memory behind the scenes.
    It is used internally by slots of transactional classes, but can also be used directly.
-All its functions and methods work both inside and outside transactions:
+All its functions and methods work both inside and outside transactions (remember that using transactional memory outside transactions is only intended for **debugging** purposes).
+Functions and methods:
    - `(tvar [initial-value])` Create a new TVAR, optionally bound to a value.
    - `($ var)` Get the value of VAR.
 Signals an error if VAR is not bound to any value.
    - `(setf ($ var) value)` Store VALUE into VAR.